aj-staton/security/README.md

 ## Bro
 * I attended a workshop on the [Bro IDS](https://www.bro.org) at B-Sides Charelston in 2018.
-The workshop materials were given by Andrew Beard.
+All workshop materials were given by Andrew Beard.